Ryan, by Jessica Sandle, Mod 5, 2007

 Assignment: By the Sea

 A: Successfully photographed shapes, reflections, light and pattern in an beach or other water environment paying particular attention to the shapes you select in the frame and the quality of light on the subject.
-6-10 excellent images posted to fotothing account.
-Evidence of good judgement in editing the light and color in the image using Picasa or Photoshop.
+6-10 excellent images posted to blog.
+Evidence of good judgement in editing the light and color in the image using Photoshop.

 B: One technical problem, including date stamp on, out of focus, less than good light, editing errors.
-6-10 images posted to fotothing.
+6-10 images posted to blog.

 C: Flash used, too far away... looking at the whole ocean instead of an element, technical problems such as under/over exposed, out of focus, etc.

-D: Numerous technical problems.
-No fotothing images posted.1-2 Blog images posted
+D: Numerous technical problems Only 1-2 Blog images posted.

 F: No work found for the week.